 Google Maps (Formerly known as Google Places) is managed through the Google My Business platforms which allow businesses to manage their presence through Google.
 If you are a local business, with a physical location it is essential to have your business listed.
 Besides your websites, it is one of the first platforms I recommend that businesses get listed on.
-Maps listings are the first to show even in an organic Google Search, meaning that if customers in your area are searching for your type of business, it can potentially show above all organic results and videos in Google Search.
+Maps listings are the first to show even in an organic Google Search.
+This means that if customers in your area are searching for your type of business, it can potentially show above all organic results and videos in Google Search.

 Google Maps Setup